Madagascar June 7-15, 2023

 M@P: Andranovondronina municipality (extreme north)

 RAINFORESTS of the ATSINANANA.
 World Heritage Site (2007).
-Consists six national parks in eastern Madagascar.
+Consists of six national parks in eastern Madagascar.
 These relict forests are important for unique biodiversity, which reflects the island’s geological history.
 Having separated more than 60 million years ago, Madagascar’s plant and animal life evolved in isolation especially lemurs and other primates.

-These two National Parks are in the far north east.
+These two National Parks are in the far northeast.

 1. Marojejy National Park.
 In northeastern Madagascar, 214 sq mi centred on the Marojejy Massif, a mountain chain to 2,132 m (6,995 ft).
 Unique in the world with dense, jungly rainforests, sheer high cliffs, and plants and animals found nowhere else on earth.
 Have implemented community-based initiatives to mitigate poaching and selective logging, by encouraging local communities to engage in reforestation and silviculture initiatives to promote a sustainable alternative to mining, slash-and-burn agriculture, and wood collection.